blaenk/blaenk.github.io/provider/pages/lately.markdown

 ## Reading

 At any moment I have a handful of books that I'm currently reading.
-I find that I don't have trouble keeping track of each --- oftentimes due to keeping [notes](/notes/), and having a set of books allows me to switch to something else temporarily if a particular book falls into a lull.
+I find that I don't have trouble keeping track of each, thanks in part to keeping [notes](/notes/), and having a set of books allows me to switch to something else temporarily if a particular book falls into a lull.
 I also keep a page of reviews of [books that I've finished](/reads/).

 <img src="/images/books/onchina.jpg" class="right" width="128">